John Breen (sailor): Biography

 Breen was born in 1827 in Ireland to William and Margaret Breen.
 He moved to New York and first enlisted into the United States Navy in 1852 under the name Charles Mercer.
 He was discharged after three years but later reenlisted under his correct name at the outbreak of the Civil War in 1861.
-During this service he was assigned to various vessels including the U.S.S.
-Brandywine, the U.S.S.
-Seymour and the U.S.S.
-Commodore Perry.
-It was aboard the USS Commodore that Breen earned the Medal of Honor for his action on 3 October 1862 in successfully repelling Confederate ground troops positioned at the Blackwater River.
+During this service he was assigned to various vessels including the USS Brandywine, the USS Isaac N. Seymour and the USS Commodore Perry.
+It was aboard the Commodore Perry that Breen earned the Medal of Honor for his action on October 3, 1862 in successfully repelling Confederate ground troops positioned at the Blackwater River.

 Following the war, Breen and his wife, Ellen Grant, relocated to Milwaukee where he continued a career as a sailor.
-He died on 13 December 1875 of acute pneumonia and his remains are interred at the Calvary Cemetery and Mausoleum in Milwaukee.
+He died on December 13, 1885 of acute pneumonia and his remains are interred at the Calvary Cemetery and Mausoleum in Milwaukee.